devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Role of Image Blurring in Reducing Noise and Details

-**Image blurring** is a fundamental technique in image processing that helps reduce noise and smooth out details in an image.
+Image blurring is a fundamental technique in image processing that helps reduce noise and smooth out details in an image.
 The primary purpose of blurring is to create a simplified version of the image that retains essential features while eliminating high-frequency noise and fine details that may not be relevant for certain applications.

 ##### Importance of Image Blurring:

-1. **Noise Reduction**: Blurring helps to mitigate random variations in pixel values (noise) that can obscure important features in an image.
+1. Noise Reduction: Blurring helps to mitigate random variations in pixel values (noise) that can obscure important features in an image.
 This is particularly useful in images captured under low-light conditions or with poor sensors.

-2. **Smoothing**: By averaging pixel values with their neighbors, blurring creates a smoother transition between colors and intensities, which can enhance the visual quality of an image.
+2. Smoothing: By averaging pixel values with their neighbors, blurring creates a smoother transition between colors and intensities, which can enhance the visual quality of an image.

-3. **Edge Preservation**: Certain blurring techniques, such as Gaussian blur, are designed to preserve edges better than uniform blurring methods (like mean filtering).
+3. Edge Preservation: Certain blurring techniques, such as Gaussian blur, are designed to preserve edges better than uniform blurring methods (like mean filtering).
 This makes them suitable for applications like edge detection, where retaining edge information is crucial.

-4. **Preprocessing Step**: Blurring is often used as a preprocessing step before applying other image processing techniques, such as edge detection or segmentation, to improve the performance and accuracy of these algorithms.
+4. Preprocessing Step: Blurring is often used as a preprocessing step before applying other image processing techniques, such as edge detection or segmentation, to improve the performance and accuracy of these algorithms.

 #### Python Script to Apply Gaussian Blurring Using OpenCV